csswizardry/csswizardry.github.com/_posts/2014-10-29-the-specificity-graph.md

 The Specificity Graph is something I have only been speaking about recently, and is a cornerstone of my currently unpublished [<cite>ITCSS</cite>
 architecture](http://itcss.io/).
-It is a very simple model for diagrammatically assessing the overall health of your codebase in terms of specificity—a way of looking at an entire project’s CSS and highlighting any potentially troublesome areas of higher-than-ideal specificity.
+It is a very simple model for diagrammatically assessing the overall health of your codebase in terms of specificity — a way of looking at an entire project’s CSS and highlighting any potentially troublesome areas of higher-than-ideal specificity.
 We can then use this snapshot to refactor and rearchitect old projects into a better shape, or to ensure we’re